databaseman/blocpedia/README.md

 * Only Premium and Admin can add collaborators to a post.

 **Technology**:  HTML, CSS, Ruby on Rails, Bootstrap, Sendgrid mail server, ActionMailer client, Figaro to setup environment variables;
-Stripe for handling credit cards, Pundit for authorization, SQLite, PostgreSQL
+Stripe for handling credit cards, Pundit for authorization, SQLite, PostgreSQL, Markdown for text entries

 **Install Instruction**: